Interannual wave-driven shoreline change on the California coast

 Abstract

-Our understanding of how wave climate variability drives shoreline evolution has advanced substantially in recent decades with increasing satellite imagery, wave buoy records, and wave hindcast models.
-While severe beach erosion with extreme El Niño waves is well documented on Pacific coastlines, the broader link between interannual wave energy and shoreline response has remained less clear.
-Here, we show nearly half of California's interannual Landsat shoreline change is a coherent response to wave power anomalies originating from a specific central North Pacific swell generation region, which in turn is weakly correlated with the Niño3.4 index.
-Positive wave power anomalies (beach loss) are strongly associated with El Niños, but the negative anomalies (beach recovery) are not similarly tied to La Niñas.
-Cumulative change in the CA statewide mean shoreline position is small over the 37-yr Landsat era but an 83-yr wave hindcast suggests a statewide wave-driven retreat of ~ 4m loss since 1941.
-These results provide additional insight into the role of the North Pacific wave climate in modulating beach width retreat and recovery over interannual to multi-decadal timescales, with implications for long-term coastal resilience planning.
+The important role of wave climate variability in driving shoreline evolution has been demonstrated recently with improved satellite-derived shoreline detection algorithms, wave buoy records, and wave reanalysis and hindcast models.
+While severe beach erosion with extreme El Niño waves is well documented on Pacific coastlines, less clear is the broader link between interannual wave energy and shoreline response.
+Here, we show half of California’s interannual Landsat shoreline change is a coherent response to wave power anomalies originating from a specific central North Pacific swell generation region, which in turn is only weakly correlated with the Niño3.4 index.
+Positive wave power anomalies (beach narrowing) are strongly associated with El Niños, but the negative anomalies (beach widening) are not similarly tied to La Niñas.
+The North Pacific wave climate modulation of beach width narrowing and widening over interannual to multi-decadal time scales has implications for long-term coastal resilience planning.

 Article activity feed